 Shifting Cost Through Automation

-One of the major shifts in corporate finance right now is the changing dynamic of the finance department from a cost center to a revenue optimizer.
-The change has been in action for several years as organizations began utilizing their finance departments in more integrated ways.
-Once considered a pure cost center that produced and enforced budgets and managed treasury, the finance department is blossoming into a robust functional area of its own.
+One of the major shifts in corporate finance over the past few years is the changing dynamic of the finance department from a cost center to a revenue optimizer.
+The change has been spreading through the field as organizations began utilizing their finance departments in more integrated ways.
+Once considered a pure cost center that produced and enforced budgets and managed treasury, the finance department is blossoming into much more.

-In 2021, finance departments are going to shift cost by automating historically manual functions and consolidating roles to focus more heavily on analytics rather than data aggregation.
-In the same way that the abacus was replaced by the calculator, and the ledger by Excel, automation will pave the way for finance departments to focus on business strategy over everything else.
+In 2022, finance departments will work hard to automate historically manual functions and consolidate roles to focus more heavily on analytics rather than data aggregation.
+In the same way that the abacus was replaced by the calculator and the ledger by Excel, automation will pave the way for finance departments to focus on business strategy over everything else.

 Trends Behind Finance Automation

-The historical limiting factor of all finance departments was resource management, at the heart of which was employee time spent on data aggregation and management.
-More and more, other functional areas like marketing, HR, and operations leaned on the finance departments to provide data and complex analytics to decipher what the data was communicating.
+The historical limiting factor of all finance departments was resource management.
+At the heart of this was employee time spent on data aggregation and management.
+Increasingly, other functional areas like marketing, HR, and operations leaned on the finance departments to provide data and complex analytics to decipher what the data was communicating.
 Arrived at this junction, finance departments took on a critical role in shaping the strategy of businesses.

 As businesses became more integrated, ERP and CRM systems were developed, and as a byproduct began structuring and producing data autonomously.
 The result was that finance departments became inundated with data and were forced to manage this data with spreadsheets.
 This shifted the focus of departments from data analysis to data management and validation.

-Automation has taken the burden off of finance departments to aggregate and manage data and has redistributed it to more appropriate functional areas.
-For example, functions that were previously siloed have moved onto cloud-based platforms, which has paved the way for more dynamic and efficient reporting, planning and analytics.
+Automation has taken the burden off finance departments from aggregating and managing data and has redistributed it to more appropriate functional areas.
+For example, functions that were previously siloed have moved onto cloud-based platforms.
+This has paved the way for more dynamic and efficient reporting, planning, and analytics.

 Artificial intelligence (AI) is being used to identify patterns and trends across large data sets to develop a deeper understanding of what data is trying to communicate.
 Finally, cloud-based applications are being used to develop robust self-service dashboards that allow departments to access and utilize their own data without placing a burden on finance departments.

-Accounting automation will shift the focus of finance departments from accounting and backward-looking record-keeping to higher value-add functions and forward-looking analytics and planning.
-EPM systems can help with this
+Accounting automation will shift the focus of finance departments from accounting and backward-looking record-keeping to higher value-add functions and forward-looking financial analytics and planning.

 Predictive Analytics in Finance